 ESPERANCE is the oldest boat on Lloyd's Yacht Register and thought to be the first twin screw steam yacht was built in 1869 by T. B. Sheath & Co, Rutherglen for the Furness industrialist H.W.
 Schneider.
 She was transported to Barrow-in-Furness and then brought by train to Lakeside.
 The double railway track had to be specially singled under the bridges to let her through.
 Her hull is of the highest grade iron made by one of Schneider's companies and the riveting is counter sunk to give an entirely smooth finish to the outside of the hull.
 By 1900, ESPERANCE was owned by the Ferry Hotel and conveyed visitors and locals to the hotel for afternoon teas.
 Hotel guests were ferried up the lake in ESPERANCE for morning service at Wray Church.
 Later, ESPERANCE became best known as Captain Flint's houseboat in the Arthur Ransome's classic children's novel 'Swallows and Amazons' and she was used as such by the BBC in their film adaptation.
 In 1941, ESPERANCE sank in 20ft of water but was successfully salvaged by T.C.
 Pattinson despite the wartime shortage of tackle.
-Her steam engines were scrapped before the war and a petrol engine installed.
+Her steam engine was scrapped before the war and a petrol engine installed.

 What is the vessel’s ability to demonstrate history in her physical fabric?